rust-lang/book/2018-edition/src/ch10-01-syntax.md

 As we did with structs, we can define enums to hold generic data types in their variants.
-Let’s take another look at the `Option<T>` enum that the standard library provides that we used in Chapter 6:
+Let’s take another look at the `Option<T>` enum that the standard library provides, which we used in Chapter 6:

 ```rust
 enum Option<T> {